DGAP-Public Voting Rights: PNE WIND AG (english) () | aktiencheck.de

 dpa-AFX

-DGAP Voting Rights Announcement: PNE WIND AG PNE WIND AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution
+DGAP Voting Rights Announcement: PNE WIND AG Correction of a release from 14.02.2017, 18:03 CET/CEST - PNE WIND AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 The issuer is solely responsible for the content of this announcement.